hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Nay, magistrates have late decisions made,
 >
-> That they've contrived the statute to evade,
+> That they've contrived the statute to evade[^204],

->
+[^204]: See Sir Richard Birnie's opinion as to mister J.'s case before referred to in page 124.

 > For at unlicensed rooms, be where they may,
 >
 > You dare not dance, if you presume to pay,